PRAEst-76/Omera/_drafts/Racing Mechanics.md

 ![Cave river race map]({{ site.url }}{{ site.baseurl }}/modules/maps/cave_river_race_map.png)

+First players and DM make the standard initiative rolls to determine who goes first.

 Each player rolls a D6.
 This is how many hexagons they can move.
 The DM makes a secret D6 roll for the river for each player.

 The players then moves their barrels.
-The DM loks up the river flow and eddies table, this will determine how the river affects their move.
+The DM looks up the river flow and eddies table, this will determine how the river affects their move.
 The DM will then change their final position accordingly.

 | Dice roll      | Column 2      |
 | ------------- | ------------- |